 When You Need a Lawyer — This section of the ABA website answers a few of the most frequently asked questions about contingent fees.
 Some of the topics addressed include methods of settlement, reduction of legal costs, and popular billing methods.

 If you sustained serious injuries or your loved one was killed as the result of another party’s negligence, do not let the possible cost of having legal representation prevent you from seeking a qualified attorney for your case.
-Atlanta attorney Emanuel Balams represents his clients on a contingency fee basis, so you pay absolutely nothing for his services unless he gets you a financial award.
+Atlanta attorney ReShea Balams represents her clients on a contingency fee basis, so you pay absolutely nothing for her services unless she gets you a financial award.

 Balams Law Group serves multiple communities in the greater Atlanta area, including locations in Fulton County, DeKalb County, Cobb County, Gwinnett County, and Clayton County.